Yuuhei/EquiDerp/README.md

 # Notes #
 That's it, very simple.
 Note that im still a newb making a preset/theme for KLWP, so expect messy work.
 LOL

-To report issues, use the `Create Issue` feature here on GitHub.
+To report issues, use the `New Issue`feature found on `Issues` on top here on GitHub.

+# Disclaimer #

+Some assets/elements/design are not mine, they can be found on Fan Pack on Warframe Website.

+Arsenal background and spinning loading icon are from Warframe Nexus app, i decompiled the app to get the resources. (yeah sorry for that.)

+(**Warframe is a trademark of Digital Extremes**)